hinto-janai/festival/src/README.md

 | `festival-web`              | `WASM` version of `egui` GUI
 | `festivald`                 | Daemon ([`mpd`](https://github.com/MusicPlayerDaemon/MPD)-like but `RPC` instead of... whatever `mpd` is doing)
 | `festival-cli`              | CLI client that connects to `festivald`

-I don't have plans on making the internals publically accessible.